Robert Sheheen

 Robert Joseph Sheheen (born January 21, 1943) is an American lawyer and politician.
 A Democrat, Sheheen served as Speaker of the South Carolina House of Representatives from 1986 to 1994.
 Sheheen was the first Lebanese-American to serve in the position.

 Early life and education

 Sheheen was born in Camden, South Carolina.
 He received a bachelor's degree from Duke University in 1965 and a law degree from the University of South Carolina in 1968.
 Sheheen later received honorary degrees from The Citadel and Winthrop University.

 Political career

 Sheheen was a member of the South Carolina House of Representatives from 1977 to 2000; he served as speaker from 1986 to 1994.
 Sheheen was Speaker of the House during the Operation Lost Trust scandal.
-He left the speakership in 1994 and was succeeded in the House of Representatives by his nephew, Vincent Sheheen, in 2000.
+He left the speakership in 1994 and was succeeded in the House of Representatives by his nephew, Vincent, in 2000.